Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

 \subsection{The torsion part of the Picard scheme}

-In this section, we use the results of Section~\ref{section:lefschetz-p-part} and Section~\ref{section:lefschetz-non-p-part} to get a Lefschetz hyperplane theorem for the torsion part of Picard group.
+Fix a field $k$.
+In this section, we use the results of Section~\ref{section:lefschetz-p-part} and Section~\ref{section:lefschetz-non-p-part} to get a Lefschetz hyperplane theorem for the torsion part of the Picard group.
 We show that, for a complete intersection $X\subset \bf{P}^N_k$ scheme of dimension at least $2$, the torsion part of the Picard group $\rm{Pic}(X)_{\rm{tors}}$ and the torsion component $\bf{Pic}^\tau_{X/k}$ vanish.
-We also giver a version of this result for a general sufficiently ample divisor.
+We also give a version of this result for a general strongly ample divisor.